isarandi/rlemasklib/README.md

 # Documentation

-The full documentation is coming soon.
+The documentation can be found at [https://istvansarandi.com/docs/rlemasklib/](https://istvansarandi.com/docs/rlemasklib/).